-A Chinook makes its approach from Mount Nittany in preparation for landing on the morning of the event.
+A Chinook makes its approach with Mount Nittany in the background in preparation for landing on the morning of the event.

-Freshly cut grass throw up from the rotor wash gives a new meaning to "Dust-Off."
+Grass thrown up from the rotor wash gives meaning to the term "Dust-Off."

 A Blackhawk helicopter makes an approach on the LZ from the direction of Tussey Mountain.
 Differing from air shows, the public at the Celebration of Service really get to experience the power of flight up close.